BLS Recording Scheme

 • Provides detailed data and distribution maps to members and academics, for use in atlases, research and conservation

-• Develops ID aids including the NBN Record Cleaner, a difficulty guide, and computerised identification keys
+• Develops ID aids including the NBN Record Cleaner, the ID difficulty guide, and computerised identification keys

 Anyone interested in getting involved in current or future aspects is encouraged to get in touch with Janet Simkin on records@britishlichensociety.org.uk.